Afrin, Syria: Modern era

-Syrian Civil War
+Civil War

-During the Syrian Civil War, Syrian government forces withdrew from the city in the summer of 2012.
-The Popular Protection Units (YPG) took control of the city soon afterward.
+During the Syrian civil war, Syrian government forces withdrew from the city in the summer of 2012.
+The People's Defense Units took control of the city soon afterward.

 Afrin Canton as a de facto autonomous part was declared on 29 January 2014, the town of Afrin being the administrative center.
 The assembly elected Hêvî Îbrahîm Mustefa prime minister, who later appointed Remzi Şêxmus and Ebdil Hemid Mistefa to work as deputies.

 Between 2012 and 2018, the YPG, the official defence force of the canton, was criticized for recruiting child soldiers, committing arbitrary arrests and failing to address unsolved killings and disappearances.
 According to the reports, the YPG and Asayish were also accused of forcibly recruiting civilians, arresting political activists and displacing Arabs whose homes were later stolen and looted.
 Displaced Arabs accused the Kurdish security forces of imposing taxes and restrictions on the population in order to force them to leave and change the demography.

 Turkish military incursion

 On 20 January 2018, the Turkish army began the Operation Olive Branch alleging that the Government ruling in Afrin were terrorists.
 On the same day, the Turkish Air Force bombed more than 100 targets in Afrin.
-On 28 January 2018 Syria's antiquities department and the British-based Syrian Observatory for Human Rights said that Turkish shelling had seriously damaged the ancient temple of Ain Dara at Afrin.
+On 28 January 2018, Syria's antiquities department and the British-based Syrian Observatory for Human Rights said that Turkish shelling had seriously damaged the ancient temple of Ain Dara at Afrin.
 Syria called for international pressure on Turkey "to prevent the targeting of archaeological and cultural sites".
 On 20 February 2018, a Syrian army convoy consisting of 50 vehicles had arrived in Afrin through the Ziyarat border crossing and were deployed to different areas.
 Five vehicles reached the center of the city of Afrin.

 On 14 March 2018, Redur Xelil, the senior official of the Syrian Democratic Forces accused Turkey of settling Arab and Turkmen families in the villages captured by Turkish army.
 A senior Turkish official denied the accusations.

 On 18 March 2018, on the 58th day of Operation Olive Branch, the Syrian National Army and the Turkish Armed Forces captured Afrin from the YPG and the YPJ.
 Shortly after its capture, SNA fighters looted parts of the city and destroyed numerous Kurdish symbols, including a statue of Kāve, as Turkish Army troops solidified control by raising Turkish flags and banners over the city.
 In areas which were captured by the Olive Branch forces, the Turkish Red Crescent (TRC) has provided population with help which covered the basic needs between 15 February and 15 March 2018.

-After the capture of Afrin by the Turkish led forces, the city came under the control of the Government of Turkey, which provides the administration and delivers education and security to the region.
+After the capture of Afrin by the Turkish led forces, the city came under the control of the Government of Turkey, which provides the administration.